angelinopersia/papofic/README.md

 #### \* Your contribution is compatible if:

-- The content of the pull request does not change the project's code in any other way than adding and associating your theme to the parts of the project which are related to the themes, and adding your theme into the `themes` folder (A detailed explanation on how to add a theme is available in another readme file within the `themes` folder).
+- The content of the pull request does not change the project's code in any other way than by strictly following the [readme regarding themes](https://github.com/angelinopersia/papofic/tree/readMe/src/themes) .
-- The names of the variables and file are up to standard according to (other readme).
+- The names of the variables and file are up to standard according to the [aforementioned README](https://github.com/angelinopersia/papofic/tree/readMe/src/themes).
 - No part of your contribution contains offensive content.
 - The CSS isn't a disaster.